Agentic Commerce: The Mandatory Schema for AI Transactions

 The Bridge: HTML vs. Data

-If your site lacks the Protocol layer, AI shopping assistants cannot verify your shipping costs or return windows.
-Consequently, they "Safety Filter" your product out of recommendations to avoid liability.
+If your site lacks the protocol layer, AI shopping assistants can't verify your shipping costs or return windows, so they safety-filter your product out of recommendations to avoid liability.

 The "Merchant of Record" in an AI World